Alternative and Holistic Medicine Archives

-Looking for alternative therapies in France?
+Looking for alternative therapies in Japan?
 Check our listings for expat-friendly alternative therapy and holistic medicine and find the right care for you:

-Check My Body Health is a company that tests for food sensitivities.
-They use a small hair sample to find out which foods might be causing unwanted symptoms.
-If you suspect you’re sensitive to a certain type of food, get in touch with Check My Body Health and understand your body better.
+Kyushu University Hospital is a hospital located in Fukuoka valuing holistic medicine.
+Regarded as one of the country’s top hospitals, it specializes in cardiology, neurology, dental care, and children’s care.
+For international-focused medical care, contact Kyushu University Hospital today.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing